ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

     * `systemctl start jetty`
     * `systemctl check jetty` (active)

-    (If you receive an error likes "*Job for jetty.service failed because the control process exited with error code.
+    If you receive an error likes "*Job for jetty.service failed because the control process exited with error code.
 See "systemctl status jetty.service" and "journalctl -xe" for details.*", try this:
       * `rm /var/run/jetty/jetty.pid`
-      * `service jetty start`
+      * `systemctl start jetty.service`

 ## Configuration Instructions